USGS-R/res-temperature-process-models/README.md

 This repository is for running GLM models of reservoir temperatures in the Delaware River Basin, Upper Colorado River Basin, and beyond.
 I'm aiming to use Denali for all substantive model runs.

-# Setup

-## Quickstart
+# Quickstart

-Here's what I usually run to get started each day.
-Details and explanations follow.
+Here's what I usually run at the start of a work session.
 ```sh
 ssh denali.cr.usgs.gov
 cd /caldera/projects/usgs/water/iidd/datasci/lake-temp/res-temperature-process-models